Scorned: Love Kills

-Scorned: Love Kills is an American documentary television series on Investigation Discovery that features tales of love gone fatally wrong.
+Scorned: Love Kills is an American television documentary series on Investigation Discovery that features tales of love gone fatally wrong.
 The series premiered on January 21, 2012; it was renewed for a second season, third season, and fourth season.
+The series ended in 2016, after its sixth season.

 In the UK, the show is titled Scorned: Crimes of Passion.

 Maryland based singer Niki Barr provides the vocals for the theme song.